Registered Nurse (RN) Jobs in Massachusetts

 $38.36 - $78.11 / hour

 Purpose of Position: Delivers patient care through the nursing process of assessment, planning, implementation and evaluation.
 Administers and monitors patient responses to all medications.
 Directs and guides patient care, teaching and activities of ancillary personnel while maintaining standards of professional nursing within the realm of Hospital Policy.
 Maintains and delivers the highest quality customer service standards.
-Description Qualifications Sign-On Bonus Eligible!
-Properly utilizes the nursing process in caring for patients by maintaining relevant, accurate and current patient records as evidenced by Nursing PI activities.
+Description Properly utilizes the nursing process in caring for patients by maintaining relevant, accurate, and current patient records as evidenced by Nursing PI activities.
 Provides documentation of assessment of the patient throughout the Hospital admission including physical, psychological, social dimensions and discharge plans.
 Summarizes assessment data and initiate plan of care with communication of pertinent data to allied patient care providers as evidenced by Nursing PI activities.
-Understands, assumes, and demonstrates proficiency in the role of charge nurse.
+Understands, assumes, and demonstrates proficiency in the charge nurse role.
 Demonstrates proficiency in Computerized Nursing Informatics (information systems).
-Assumes role of resource person regarding patient care, orientation and teaching staff.
-Participates in at least four-unit staff meetings per year, attends mandatory programs and obtains three hours of Patient Care Assessment Committee (PCAC) credit per year.
-Participates in identification of the aspects of care for the patient, indicators used to monitor the quality and appropriateness of care, and the evaluation of that care.
-Adheres to safety, blood/body fluid policies and procedures.
+Assumes role of resource person regarding patient care, orientation, and teaching staff.
+Participates in at least four-unit staff meetings yearly, attends mandatory programs, and obtains three hours of Patient Care Assessment Committee (PCAC) credit annually.
+Participates in identifying the aspects of patient care, indicators used to monitor the quality and appropriateness of care, and evaluation of that care.
+Adheres to safety, blood/body fluid policies, and procedures.
 Assesses personal learning development needs.
 Maintains documentation of current and ongoing professional development activities.
 Regularly up-dates knowledge of techniques and regulations appropriate to the age of the patient served.
-Shows a willingness to participate on Nursing Committees.
-Represents hospital in the community and within the hospital by maintaining confidentiality regarding patients and hospital matters and by presenting the hospital in a manner that will best market the services provided.
-Consistently provides service excellence to all patients, family members, visitors, volunteers and co-workers.
-Performs other work-related duties and activities as assigned or requested his/her immediate supervisor.
-Registered Nurse, EC - Grade NS-1, Job Code - 6003 Graduate of an accredited School of Nursing.
-Currently licensed as a Registered Nurse in the Commonwealth of Massachusetts.
-Basic Life Support and ACLS Certification required and must maintain certifications.
-Successful passage of CCH’s Pharmacology exam and Successful passage of Basic Arrhythmia exam.
-Must read, write and communicate in English.
-Completion of an approved de-escalation Certification Course within 30 days from hire (course offered within) TNCC, ENPC and PALS certifications preferred.
-Recent (within last 3 years) Emergency Center RN experience required.
-Demonstrated skills in I.V. administration, IV starts, ventilator care, and telemetry monitoring required.
-When the Hospital offers a transition or novice program, the following qualifications apply: Registered Nurse Will-Train, EC - Grade: MN1, Job Code: 6009 Graduate of an accredited School of Nursing.
-Currently licensed as a Registered Nurse in the Commonwealth of Massachusetts.
-Basic Life Support required and must maintain certification.
-Successful passage of CCH’s Pharmacology exam.
-Successful passage of Basic Arrhythmia Program or challenge exam by the end of the Transition Program.
-Must read, write and communicate in English.
-Completion of an approved de-escalation Certification Course required by end of transition program (course offered within).
-TNCC, ENPC and PALS certifications preferred.
-Minimum of 1 year current acute care RN experience required.
-Recent (within last 3 years) Critical Care or Emergency RN experience preferred.
-Demonstrated skills in I.V. administration and telemetry monitoring required.
-Demonstrated skills in ventilator care and IV starts required by the end of Transition Program.
-ACLS Certification required by end of transition program and must maintain certification.
-Registered Nurse Residency & Transition, EC - Grade: MN1, Job Code: 6008 Graduate of an accredited School of Nursing; BSN preferred.
-Currently licensed as a Registered Nurse in the Commonwealth of Massachusetts.
-Basic Life Support Certification required and must maintain certification.
-Successful passage of CCH’s Pharmacology exam.
-Successful passage of Basic Arrhythmia Program and challenge exam demonstrated skills in IV administration, IV starts, ventilator care, and telemetry monitoring by end of novice program.
-ACLS Certification required by end of novice program and must maintain certification.
-Must read, write and communicate in English.
-Completion of an approved de-escalation Certification Course required by end of transition program (course offered within).
-TNCC, ENPC and PALS certifications preferred.
-Recent clinical experience (within last 2 years) as an Emergency Center Technician, EMT, LPN, RN or nurses’ aide is required.
-Schedule Details 32 Hrs per week, Rotating Nights, 11p-7:30a, Every Other Weekend and Holiday. *Sign-On Bonus Eligible!
-Organization : Cape Cod Hospital Primary Location : Massachusetts-Hyannis Department : CCH-Emergency Services Annual/Hourly: Hourly Hiring Pay Range: 38.36 - 78.11
+Shows a willingness to participate in Nursing Committees.
+Represents the hospital in the community and within the hospital by maintaining confidentiality regarding patients and hospital matters and by presenting the hospital in a manner that will best market the services provided.
+Performs other work-related duties and activities as assigned or requested by his/her immediate supervisor.
+Consistently provides service excellence to all patients, family members, visitors, volunteers, and co-workers.
+Sign-On Bonus Eligible!
+Qualifications RN, CVPA – Grade: NS1, Job Code: 6003 Must read, write, and communicate in English Graduate of an accredited School of Nursing (RN) - Currently licensed as a Registered Nurse in the Commonwealth of Massachusetts (BLS) - Current Basic Life Support certification (ACLS) – Current Advanced Cardiac Life Support certification (obtained within 90 days, offered within) CCHC Pharmacology Exam (pass prior to start date) CCHC Basic Arrhythmia Exam (pass prior to start date) Two years (within the last five years) nursing experience in at least one of the following: Critical Care (ICU, CVICU) Emergency Department SDC/PACU Acute Cardiac Unit/Stepdown (Post-procedure monitoring and management of patients following cardiac interventions (e.g., PCI, ablation, pacemaker/ICD insertion, TAVR) and vasoactive medication management) Demonstrated skills in I.V. administration and telemetry monitoring Intra-aortic balloon pump (IABP) course (complete within six months, offered within) (Preferred) Current Cardiovascular interventional nursing experience within the last 5 years (Preferred) (BSN) – A Bachelor of Science in Nursing (Preferred) Critical Care Registered Nurse (CCRN) or Certified Radiology Nurse (CRN) Use of lead apron required On-Call is required for off-shift, weekends and holidays Per Diem: (2) Two years previous CVPA experience required Schedule Details 32 Hours Per Week, Rotating Days, 7a-3:30p, 8a-4:30p, 9a-5:30p.
+On call required in Rotation for Nights, Weekends and Holidays.
+Use of Lead apron required. *Sign-On Bonus Eligible!
+Organization : Cape Cod Hospital Primary Location : Massachusetts-Hyannis Department : CCH-Cardiac Cath / CVPA Annual/Hourly: Hourly Hiring Pay Range: 38.36 - 78.11

 Cape Cod Healthcare